M. (1) before 1640

 D. 12 Aug 1697 in Chelmsford, Massachusetts

 William Underwood was one of many New England Puritans who helped found the town where they lived, then took a leadership role during its earliest years.
-William was born in England in about 1616; there are no records identifying where he came from or who his parents were.
-One source suggests his birthplace was Chelmsford in Essex County, but there’s no documentation to back this up.
+He was born in England in about 1616; there are no records identifying where he came from or who his parents were.
+One source suggests William’s birthplace was Chelmsford in Essex County, but there’s no documentation to back this up.
 It’s also unknown when he migrated to America and when he married his first wife, Sarah Pellet.

 The earliest record of William is on the birth of his oldest child, a girl named Remembrance, on February 25, 1640 in Concord, Massachusetts.
 Over the next 12 years, he and his wife had five more children in Concord, with one dying as an infant.
 By 1654, William joined a group of settlers who moved their families to the new community that became the town of Chelmsford, and one more child was born there in 1656.